khulnasoft/integrations-core/cassandra_nodetool/README.md

 ### Installation

-The Cassandra Nodetool check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your Cassandra nodes.
+The Cassandra Nodetool check is included in the [Khulnasoft Agent][3] package, so you don't need to install anything else on your Cassandra nodes.

 ### Configuration